austo/xblab/README.md

 xblab
 =====
-### An encrypted chat server inspired by David Chaum's "Dining Cryptographers" ###
+### A messaging server inspired by David Chaum's "Dining Cryptographers" ###

-xblab started as a Node.js addon and has inched steadily closer to being a standalone server and Node binding+library on the client.
+xblab started as a Node.js addon and has evolved into a standalone server and Node binding/library on the client.
 It relies heavily on libuv.
-While I realize no one needs another chat application, some of the functionality may have other uses for projects using Node and libuv.
+While no one needs another chat application, some of the functionality may prove useful in areas requiring stateful, secure and concurrent message processing.

 ### Dependencies ###